 - 5) Lab research MR Personnel MUST be at the MNC at least 15 minutes PRIOR to the participant's scheduled appointment time (i.e., 30 minutes before the scheduled scanner time), preferably in the reception area to greet them upon their arrival. - 6) Show consideration when scheduling scans.
-The MNC MR Technologist cannot scan back-to-back studies throughout the day-they must have time for restroom breaks and lunch. - 7) Every scan must have a mandatory "buffer" time of 15 minutes before and after each scanning session to allow the MR Operator time to clean the scanner and participant supplies, put away all peripheral equipment from the previous scan, and have the Scanner Room setup back to its original state. - 8) Rooms and scans may be reserved beginning and ending at 15-minute intervals on or past the hour, for example, the Control Room may be booked from 1:15 pm to 2:00pm, not from 1:10pm to 1:55pm. - 9) No food or drink can be brought into Zones 3 or 4 by either scan participants or MR Personnel. - 10) No personal belongings of MR Personnel, Non-MR Personnel, or untrained individuals may be brought into Zones 3 or 4.
-MR Personnel may only bring into Zone 3 electronic devices which are necessary to facilitate the scan protocol. - 11) MR Personnel may not bring electronics into Zone 3 for use by untrained individuals (e.g., participants, parents/guardians) or Non-MR Personnel for any reason. - 12) Include both MNC MR Technologists on cancellation emails.
+The MNC MR Technologist cannot scan back-to-back studies throughout the day-they must have time for restroom breaks and lunch. - 7) Every scan must have a mandatory "buffer" time of 30 minutes before and after each scanning session to allow the MR Operator time to clean the scanner and participant supplies, put away all peripheral equipment from the previous scan, and have the Scanner Room setup back to its original state. - Rooms and scans may be reserved beginning and ending at 15-minute intervals on or past the hour, for example, the Control Room may be booked from 1:15pm to 2:00pm, not from 1:10pm to 1:55pm. - 9) No food or drink can be brought into the Control Room or Scanner Room by either scan participants or MR Personnel. - 10) No personal belongings of MR Personnel, Non-MR Personnel, or untrained individuals may be brought into the Control Room or the Scanner Room.
+MR Personnel may only bring into the Control Room electronic devices which are necessary to facilitate the scan protocol. - 11) MR Personnel may not bring electronics into Zone 3 for use by untrained individuals (e.g., participants, parents/guardians) or Non-MR Personnel for any reason. - 12) Include both MNC MR Technologists on cancellation emails.
 The assigned MR Technologist could change up to the scheduled scan start time. - 13) Include both MNC MR Technologists and the MNC MR Physicist when a participant discloses a possible contraindication to being scanned.
-Notify these staff at least 3 days in advance of the scheduled scan to allow sufficient time for thorough research.
-Sometimes manufacturers of devices, implants, and other products must be contacted directly for MR safety information. - 14) MNC MR Technologist weekday scanning hours are visible on the "Events at MNC" calendar.
+These MNC staff should be notified at least 3 days in advance of the scheduled scan, so they have enough time to do thorough research.
+Sometimes manufacturers of devices, implants, and other products must be contacted directly for MR safety information, and many companies require at least 72 hours to respond to inquiries. - 14) MNC MR Technologist weekday scanning hours are visible on the "Events at MNC" calendar.
 Hours begin at 9am, unless otherwise indicated.
-To maximize MNC MR Technologist availability throughout the day, all requests for weekday morning scans must have an MRI start time of 9am, 10:30am, or 11am.
-Mornings with no restrictions are indicated on the "Events at MNC" calendar. - 15) MNC MR Technologist availability on weekends is also visible on the "Events at MNC" calendar.
+To maximize MNC MR Technologist availability throughout the day, all requests for weekday morning scans must have an MRI start time of 9am or 11am. - 15) MNC MR Technologist availability on weekends is also visible on the "Events at MNC" calendar.
 Hours begin at 10am, unless otherwise indicated.
-All weekend morning scan requests when an MNC MR Technologist is available must have an MRI start time of 10am.
+All weekend scan requests when an MNC MR Technologist is available must have an MRI start time of 10am or 12pm.
+If a scan with a 12pm starting time has already been scheduled, a scan may be scheduled after it, provided the scan being scheduled would end by 3pm.
+Again, this will maximize MR Technologist availability during scanning hours.